Peace Arch: Description

 The Peace Arch has the flags of United States and Canada mounted on its crown, and two inscriptions on both sides of its frieze.
-The inscription on the U.S. side of the Peace Arch reads "Children of a common mother" (referring to the two nations' common origin from the British Empire), and the words on the Canadian side read "Brethren dwelling together in unity".
+The inscription on the U.S. side of the Peace Arch reads "Children of a common mother" (referring to the two nations' common origin from the British Empire), and the words on the Canadian side read "Brethren dwelling together in unity" (Psalm 133).
 Within the arch, each side has an iron gate mounted on either side of the border with an inscription above each gate: the one on the east side read "May these gates never be closed", while on the west side read "1814 Open One Hundred Years 1914".

 The surrounding park, Peace Arch Park, consists of Peace Arch Provincial Park on the Canadian side and Peace Arch State Park on the American side of the border.

 About 500,000 people visit the Peace Arch each year.
 The monument and surrounding park is considered an international park.
 As such, visitors do not require either a passport or visa to pass through their applicable border crossing so long as they stay within the boundaries of the park and leave the park into the country from which they entered.

 Because of the Peace Arch monument, the border crossing between Surrey and Blaine is popularly known as the "Peace Arch Border Crossing".
 In Canada, the crossing is officially named Douglas after Sir James Douglas, the first governor of the Colony of British Columbia.
 It is one of the busiest border crossings between Canada and the United States, and the busiest such crossing west of Detroit.